AI-Planning/modeling-in-pddl/assignments/cup_of_tea/exercise.md

-# Exercise: Cup of tea for grandpa
+# Cup of tea for grandpa

 You have a robot and grandpa.
 Robot can pick up a cup of tea in the kitchen and deliver it to the grandpa, who deserves it.
 Grandpa may be in either the kitchen or the living room.
 Robot can move through the doorway between the kitchen and living room.